 Since a compound sentence contains two simple sentences, let’s take examples of how we can join two or more simple sentences to make a single compound sentence.

-Here in this example, we have two simple sentences, but it sounds disconnected if we say it like that.
-We can combine them by substituting suitable coordinating conjunction to make one compound sentence.
-The first clause in a compound sentence should be followed by a comma, coordination conjunction, and then the second clause.
+We have two simple sentences in this example, but it sounds disconnected if we say it like that.
+We can combine them by substituting suitable coordinating conjunctions to make one compound sentence.
+A comma and coordination conjunction should follow the first clause in a compound sentence and then the second clause.
 This is the proper form of a compound sentence.

 Compound Sentence: He can go now, or he can go later.